Unmatched durability and a solid choice for features—everything you need and more to get on the trail.

 Delights owners with its extremely durable construction, cavernous size, and storage capabilities.
-With features like compression straps, gear loops, bungee storage, sleeping bag holders, and side pockets, this backpack keeps items secure and organized.
+Features like compression straps, gear loops, bungee storage, sleeping bag holders, and side pockets keeps items secure and organized.
 Rainfly keeps the pack dry in wet conditions.

 Despite the abundance of outside storage and straps for connecting gear, the inside storage compartment offers fewer pockets.

-Lots of compartments and pockets to hold items, including a waterproof pouch.
-Nylon material and weighs less than a pound so it won't add to your load.
-Forty liters of space and water-resistant.
+Features a lot of compartments and pockets to hold items, including a waterproof pouch.
+Constructed of nylon material and weighs less than a pound, so it won't add to your load.
+Boasts 40 liters of space and is water-resistant.

 Some issues with flimsiness and may get holes or tear easily.